 23. Personalized Light-Up Ornaments

 These ornaments don’t just let you include fun photos and Christmas messages– they also light up.
-So whether you’re looking for an ornament to exchange or gift, you’ll probably have a hard time giving this finished product away.
+So whether you’re looking for a personalized ornament to exchange or gift, you’ll probably have a hard time giving this finished product away.

 24. Wooden Snowflake Ornaments